gazaskygeeks/code-academy/pre-requisites/projects/project5.md

 5. Nice, we have all the basics!
 Now to add some extras, see if you can do any of these things:
    - Pictures! add some logic so that instead of just showing text, you show images.For example, when someone clicks the rock button, it will show a rock.
    - CSS Animations! maybe you can reveal the winner in a fun animated way :eyes:
    - Can you add some inputs to customise the game...
-Try to add three inputs, so that the player could to replace rock, paper and scissor with 3 other choices - for example "Water, Fire, Wood" water beats fire, fire beats wood, wood beats water.
+Try to add three inputs, so that the player could replace rock, paper and scissor with 3 other choices - for example "Water, Fire, Wood" water beats fire, fire beats wood, wood beats water.
 You could add more inputs so the player can add their own images.
    - Anything else you can think of!
 6. If you have managed to do all that, well done!
 Now to get them online - follow [these steps](https://help.github.com/en/articles/create-a-repo) to create a repo on GitHub.
 7. On GitHub, make new empty files and copy and paste your code into them, making sure you save them by clicking the `commit changes` button.